sveetch/rstview/docs/index.rst

 This is a simple `Django`_ application around `docutils`_ to parse `reStructuredText`_ markup.

 ..
 Warning::
-    Version 0.3.0 have major backward changes, see details in ``HISTORY.rst``
+    Version 0.3.0 have major backward changes, see details in documentation changelogs.

 Features
 ********